 Continuing where Statistics II ended, this course will discuss some new topics as well as some known topics in more depth.
 There will be five main topics: multiple regression, nonlinearity, the use of dummy variables, and interactions between both categorical and continuous variables.

-The theory behind each topic will be introduced during the lectures, after which the methods will be applied using SPSS during the practical.
+The theory behind each topic will be introduced during the lectures, after which the methods will be applied when writing two reports.

-Semester: semester II lecture,practicum
+Semester: semester II